mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 Picture this: a sleek gateway guarding the entrance, a managed switch orchestrating data flows, access points spreading Wi-Fi magic, a sturdy rack shelf cradling your servers, and a trusty UPS ensuring uptime even during power outages.
 Oh, and let’s not forget the Zigbee—because who doesn’t love a touch of automation?

-In this first installment, we’ll explore each piece of hardware, demystifying their roles and unraveling the magic behind their blinking lights.
-From choosing the right server to optimizing cable management, we’ve got you covered.

 ## Vision and Initial Requirements

 When I started building my first homelab, I needed some vision and initial requirements to avoid costly mistakes.
-I meticulously researched hardware options, software configurations, and scalability considerations.
+I meticulously researched on [Reddit](https://www.reddit.com/r/homelab/) hardware options, software configurations, scalability considerations, and power efficiency factors.
 As I laid the foundation for my homelab, I envisioned a versatile environment that would serve both my personal projects and professional development.
 This foresight allowed me to make informed decisions, optimize my setup, and create a robust infrastructure that continues to evolve.